 Federated learning (FL) is a learning paradigm that aims to address these issues of data governance and privacy by training algorithms collaboratively without moving (copying) the data itself [23,24].
 Based on ongoing work with the PLUGIN healthcare consortium [25], we have detailed an architecture for FL for secondary use of health data for hospitals in the Netherlands.
-The starting point for this implementation are the National Health Data Infrastructure agreements for research, policy and innovation for the Dutch healthcare sector, which have been adopted at the beginning of 2024 [26].
-Figure 1 shows a high level reference architecture of the infrastructure to be, comprising three areas (multiple use, applications and generic features) and a total of 26 functional components (for details please refer to [26]).
+The starting point for this implementation is the National Health Data Infrastructure agreements for research, policy and innovation for the Dutch healthcare sector, which have been adopted at the beginning of 2024 [26].
+Figure 1 shows a high level reference architecture of the infrastructure to be, comprising three areas (multiple use, applications and generic features) and a total of 26 functional components [26].
 One of the prerequisites of this architecture is that organizations that participate in a federation of ‘data stations’ use the same common data model to make the data Findable, Accessible, Interoperable and Resusable (FAIR).
 These FAIR data stations comprise components 7, 8 and 9 in Figure 1, i.e. the data, metadata and APIs, respectively, through which the the data station can be accessed and used.